What people are saying about the Rose and the Starlight Room

 Romantic First Date in Port Townsend, WA

 "The Rose Theatre in Port Townsend exudes the romance of a bygone theatrical era.
-Opulent without being cheesy, traditional but not boring, a first date at the Rose is the perfect choice for couples seeking a memorable evening together."
-For the full article, continue to Yahoo Movies.
+Opulent without being cheesy, traditional but not boring, a first date at the Rose is the perfect choice for couples seeking a memorable evening together." – Yahoo Movies

 What to See, Eat & Explore in Port Townsend